AppColony/slate/source/includes/api/v2/locations/_update.md

 Parameter     | Description
 ---------     | -----------
-name          | Location's name external_name | An ID by which an API wishes to identify a Location
+name          | Location's name api_id        | A unique ID for identifying a Location external_name | An identifier for a Location